 “We are very much supportive of the family, the biblical definition of the family unit,” he said.
 “We are a family-owned business, a family-led business, and we are married to our first wives.
 We give God thanks for that.”

 The statement caused an uproar, with activists saying Cathy voiced opposition to gay marriages.

 Some of the protesters in Los Angeles supported Cathy’s stance, while Montgomery said same-sex marriage supporters should not be intimidated.

 “We have separation of church and state,” Montgomery said.
 “It’s great if they want to have their religion, but it should not interfere with our civil rights.”

 Former Arkansas Gov. Mike Huckabee created a Facebook page urging people to buy food at the chain during the Chick-fil-A Appreciation Day.

-Proponents of same-sex marriage organized a simple counterprotest, asking people to donate the approximate cost of a Chick-fil-A meal, about $6.50, to gay and lesbian rights groups, according to the Gay & Lesbian Alliance Against Defamation, known as GLAAD.
+Proponents of same-sex marriage organized a simple counterprotest for Wednesday, asking people to donate the approximate cost of a Chick-fil-A meal, about $6.50, to gay and lesbian rights groups, according to the Gay & Lesbian Alliance Against Defamation, known as GLAAD.